MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-idn-invoicing.md

     - **Name** – Enter the name of the Dataverse instance.
 For example, enter **UAT Dataverse**.
     - **Type** – Select **Dataverse**.
     - **Application** – Enter the Dataverse endpoint URL.
-You can find this URL on the Customers LCS application page.
+You can find this URL on the customers Microsoft Dynamics Lifecycle Services (LCS) application page.
     - **Tenant** – Enter the customer tenant.
     - **Custom URL** – Enter the Dataverse endpoint URL followed by **api/data/v9.1/**.
 For example, enter `https://operations-dgxtest-uat.crm.dynamics.com/api/data/v9.1/`.